Admissions for Undergraduate Education

 3. List of undergraduate degree programs in public and private schools, established in the country;

-4. Procedures and requirements of the standardized examination and unified admissions, including test samples containing multiple-choice and open-ended test items with all levels of difficulty, utilized at the admission examinations;
+4. Procedures and requirements of the standardized examination and unified admissions, including samples of the test, containing multiple-choice and open-ended test items with all levels of difficulty, utilized at the admission examinations;

 5. A list of responses to frequently asked questions about the admission and examination, including: